rogargon/myrecommendations/README.md

         exclude = ()
 ```

-Model forms generate appropriate form inputs with validation for all the model fields that are not explicitly excluded.
+Model Forms generate appropriate form inputs with validation for all the model fields that are not explicitly excluded.
 Currently, it will generate just a test input for the 'name' field.

 Forms are displayed using a template that renders them.
 We will thus start defining the templates for the myrestaurants application in *myrestaurants/templates/myrestaurants*.